 Higher pressures are required, generally 30 – 45 psi (35 – 45 degrees F) in order to get the appropriate amount of CO2 into solution.
 Do not plan on bottling or transferring to a growler, it will be a mess and you will end up with flat beer.
 Most of the time, a low carbonation level is ideal.
 Targeting 1.8-1.9 volumes of CO2 to beer ratio generally works well.
 For reference, CO2 volumes for stout beers such as Guinness range from 1.2 volumes to craft stouts with up to 1.7 volumes.
 Ales and lagers can range from 2.2 up to 2.8 volumes and in some craft beers such as Saison and Hefeweizen the carbonation may exceed 3 volumes.
 The following instructions will help you target volumes of 1.8-1.9.

 Using CO2, we would traditionally target about 10-12 psi on our regulator to achieve the 2.2-2.8 volumes typical for our beers.
 Given that Beer Gas contains only 25% CO2, we will need 4 times the pressure to get the same amount of CO2 into the keg.
 Thus, to achieve “normal” carbonation levels, we would set our PSI in the 40-48 range.
 However, most Nitro Beers are best with a lower carbonation level.
 If we are serving a stout or other beer in which we desire a lower level of carbonation, using a lower psi such as 30-40 may be appropriate, but be sure to allow more time in contact with the beer before serving (or use a diffusion stone) as it will take longer to carbonate at the lower pressure.
-Use the carbonation chart you would usually use (or reference Brewing Quality Beers by Byron Burch) to correlate temperature and pressure, but remember, with 75% nitrogen you will need 4X the pressure to force the 25% CO2 into solution.
+Use this carbonation chart to correlate temperature and pressure, but remember, with 75% nitrogen you will need 4X the pressure to force the 25% CO2 into solution.
 You will also need to consider your serving temperature at this point.
 For reference, Guinness recommends their beer is served in the low 40's and at about 30 psi pressure.
 Why do we end up at 30 PSI?
 Here is a math example: